Best We Forget: The War for White Australia, 1914-18, Text, Melbourne, 2018

 Before the war Commonwealth governments were concerned not with enemies in Europe but with perils in the Pacific.
 Fearful of an “awakening Asia” and worried by opposition to the White Australia policy, they prepared for defence against Japan – only to find themselves fighting for the Empire on the other side of the world.
 Prime Minister Billy Hughes spoke of this paradox in 1916, urging his countrymen: “I bid you go and fight for white Australia in France”.

 In this vital and illuminating book, Peter Cochrane examines how the racial preoccupations that shaped Australia’s preparation for and commitment to the war have been lost to popular memory. (blurb)

 The book is reviewed for Honest History by Peter Stanley.
+(Reproduced on the Spirit of Eureka and Pearls and Irritations, including important comments.)
 Review note in Fairfax (Bill Perrett).
 Review in Guardian Australia (Paul Daley).
 Review in Australian Book Review (Marilyn Lake).
 Extract in Inside Story.
 The author with Phillip Adams on ABC.
 For other works by Peter Cochrane, use our Honest History Search facility.